adambard/learnxinyminutes-docs/perl.html.markdown

 # Hash elements are accessed using curly braces, again with the $ sigil.
 my $color = $fruit_color{apple};

+# All of the keys or values that exist in a hash can be accessed using
+# the "keys" and "values" functions.
+my @fruits = keys %fruit_color;
+my @colors = values %fruit_color;

 # Scalars, arrays and hashes are documented more fully in perldata.
 # (perldoc perldata).